lovemo/vscode-ios-snippets/README.md

   * ``target`` - Target Declaration
   * ``post_install`` - Post Install

-In order to make these snippets to work, please edit your Visual Studio Code settings to load ``Podfiles`` are Ruby.
+In order to make the CocoaPods snippets to work, please edit your Visual Studio Code settings to load ``Podfile`` files as Ruby.

 ```json
     "files.associations": {